 Under no circumstances should you accept a ride from a random person in the arrivals hall.
 They are not legit taxi drivers and they will at the very least rip you off.

 Here are your best options for getting from the Cancun Airport to Playa del Carmen, including information on prices and times.

-Cancun Airport to Playa del Carmen By Private Transfer
+1. How to Get From Cancun to Playa del Carmen By Private Transfer

 The first option on our list is a private transfer.
 This is the best for those who want to get from Cancun to Playa del Carmen as quickly, safely and comfortably as possible.